Going cashless without overspending!

 Knowing how your money is spent can help you to trim your annual expenses by hundreds, if not thousands of dollars.
 If you are not conscientious with your tracking, an expensive dinner or a new branded bag can easily cause your monthly expenses to spike up.

-The clarity in understanding your financial situation will help you make informed and smarter money decisions and achieve your short- and long-term financial goals.
+The clarity in understanding your financial situation will help you make informed and smarter money decisions to help you achieve your short- and long-term financial goals.

 2. Save before you spend and build an emergency fund